MetPX/sarracenia/doc/design/plan.rst

 ddi.edm.ec.gc.ca
 ~~~~~~~~~~~~~~~~

+*Assigned to:*  Michel Grenier (Jun Hu?)

+The the two ddi's are Michel's testbeds, he needs them as part of
+dog fooding.
+Anne-Marie needs them to do the new DMS feeds.

 The Edmonton version of ddi is the test bed for the ´next´ layout of data.

  - Demonstrates Independent DD Topology.